Colack/Colack.github.io/README.md

-# Website Repo
+# Colack.github.io

-This is just a Repository for my website
+A repository for my website.
+You can check out the website [here](https://colack.github.io/)